JoeDailey/Jsplat/README.md

 Jsplat
 ====

-JavaScript Loose and Adjustable Translating
+JavaScript Parsing and Loosely Adjustable Traversing
 ====

 Throw JSON at the wall.